Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 A1.
 In the incineration process, waste is combusted in a single chamber.
 The large amount of air required for complete combustion (approximately six tons of air for every ton of waste) leads to high mass transfer rates in the combustion chamber, with entrainment of particulate matter in the exhaust gas and poor control of flame temperature.

-In gasification, only about 30% of the air required for complete combustion is fed into the pre-heated gasifier chamber (in this case a rotary kiln).
-The fuel in this chamber is further heated through partial combustion during which the material is volatilized to form a clean fuel gas (mainly N2, CO, CO2, H2, H2O, and CH4).
+In rotary kiln thermal treatment, only about 30% of the air required for complete combustion is fed into the rotary kiln.
+The fuel in the kiln is further heated through partial combustion during which the material is volatilized to form a clean fuel gas (mainly N2, CO, CO2, H2, H2O, and CH4).
 This fuel gas (known as producer gas) is sent to a LoNOx gas burner for final, complete combustion.
 Using recycled flue gas mixed with outside air, pollutant pre-cursors are destroyed, and flame temperatures can be maintained below the temperatures at which thermal NOx forms.
 This method prevents pollutants from forming while increasing efficiency and reducing equipment size and cost.

-EPR’s LoNOx gasification solid recovered fuel (SRF), comprised mainly of dry biomass and plastic, is more reliable and cleaner than incineration, especially mass burn incineration, in which little or no sorting of the waste is done prior to the combustion process.
+EPR’s rotary kiln thermal treatment of solid recovered fuel (SRF), comprised mainly of dry biomass and plastic, is more reliable and cleaner than incineration, especially mass burn incineration, in which little or no sorting of the waste is done prior to the combustion process.

-Q2.
-Why does the SWP gasification power plant use a boiler and steam turbine for electric power generation instead of directly using the fuel gas to fire piston engine generators?
+Why does the SWP Rotary Kiln Thermal Treatment Plant use a boiler and steam turbine for electric power generation instead of directly using the fuel gas to fire piston engine generators?

-The fuel gas produced in the gasifiers leaves the reactor at high temperature and would need to be cooled to near ambient before it can be used in a piston engine.
+The fuel gas produced in the rotary kilns exits high temperature and would need to be cooled to near ambient before it can be used in a piston engine.
 As the fuel gas cools, tars condense out of the gas phase and these can cause operating problems in piston engines.
 Additionally, CO and NOx formation are very difficult to control in reciprocating engines.
 In the EPR LoNOx system, the hot fuel gas is cleanly combusted using a combination of outside air and recycled flue gas.
-This hot combustion product gas >1600 Degrees F is cooled to an optimal temperature for boiler operation (about 1400 Degrees F) by recycle flue gas and directed to heat recovery boilers that produce the steam to drive the turbine generators.
+This hot combustion product gas >900 Degrees C is cooled to an optimal temperature for boiler operation (about 760 Degrees C) by recycled flue gas and directed to heat recovery boilers that produce the steam to drive the turbine generators.
 This use of proven conventional steam power plant equipment results in a safe, reliable and environmentally responsible power plant.

 A3.
 Plastics are polymers made from fossil fuels such as petroleum, natural gas or coal.
 Polymers are long chains of tens of thousands of repeating chemical units, mostly carbon and hydrogen.
-When heated, some of the chemical bonds in the chain break in a process called cracking.
+When heated in the right conditions, some of the chemical bonds in the chain break in a process called cracking.
 From plastics such as polyethylene and polypropylene, for example, most of the resulting molecules are the same as those that are found in diesel and gasoline fuels.
-These molecules exit the main reactor as gasses.
-The heavier molecules condense to liquids when cooled.
-Smaller molecules such as methane, ethane, and propane remain in the gas phase and are used to fire generators that supply the plant with electricity.
-The solid phase by-product of the process is a carbon-rich char that is used as a fuel for the power plant gasifiers.
+Smaller molecules that form such as methane, ethane, and propane remain in the gas phase and are used to fire generators that supply the plant with electricity.
+The solid phase by-product of the process is a carbon-rich char that is used as a fuel for the power plant rotary kilns.

 A4.
 Stack gas from the WTE power plant will be comprised mainly of inert nitrogen (N2), carbon dioxide (CO2), water vapor (H2O), and oxygen (O2).
-The relative percentages of these components in the stack gas from the gasification power plant is shown in Table 1.
+The relative percentages of these components in the stack gas from the rotary kiln power plant is shown in Table 1.

 Table 1.
 Exhaust Flue Gas Major Constituent Flows